Mt-Lampert/alex_e_-_lets_go/JOURNAL.md

 func handleHome(w http.ResponseWriter, r *http.Request) {
 	// Write() accepts only []byte as ‘most neutral’ message type w.Write([]byte(`Hello from Snippetbox!`))
-}

-func main() {
-	// use the http.NewServeMux() constructor to initialize a new servemux (router),
-	// then register the home() function as handler for the `/` endpoint. mux := http.NewServeMux()
-	// This is how it's done in go 1.22+ mux.HandleFunc(`GET /`, handleHome)

-	// Use the http.ListenAndServe() function as web serving unit.
-It accepts two parameters:
-	//   - the URL (which will be `localhost:3000` here)
-	//   - the router we just created.
-	// If the webserver returns an error, we handle it using log.Fatal() to log the error and exit.
-	// Note that any error returned by http.ListenAndServe() is non-nil! log.Println("starting server at port :3000")
 	err := http.ListenAndServe(":3000", mux)
 	if err != nil {
 		log.Fatalf("Uh oh! %s", err)